PreetiBaskey/aTrafficLightUsingC/README.md

 # aTrafficLightUsingC
-A Traffic-Stand showing, meaning of 3-colours (Red, Yellow(Amber) and Green).
+A Traffic-Stand showing, meaning of 3-colours (Red, Yellow(Amber) and Green) using c-graphics program.